theogravity/graphql-apollo-server-client-example/README.md

 - How to break up your GraphQL queries into fragments
 - How to perform mutations on your data (they're barely any different than defining calling a query)
+- Best practices on how to structure your files, break apart your components to be more **dumb**, etc

 ## Required libraries